-- (1) Any suitable written delegations of power under clause 6.1; and - (2) How money will be managed, such as how electronic transfers, negotiable instruments or cheques must be authorized and signed or otherwise approved.
+- (1) any suitable written delegations of power under clause 0; and - (2) how money will be managed, such as how electronic transfers, negotiable instruments or cheques must be authorised and signed or otherwise approved.

 6.4 Delegation

 - (1) The Board Members may delegate any of their powers and functions to a committee, a Board Member, an employee of the PMSA or any other person as they may consider appropriate. - (2) The delegation must be recorded in the PMSA's minute book.